Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/moengage-cohort.md

 ## Send a cohort

 1. In Amplitude, open the cohort you want to export.
-Click **Sync**, and choose Notivize.
+Click **Sync**, and choose MoEngage.
 2. Choose the destination.
 3. Select the sync cadence.
 4. Save your work.